Asomiddin-Ochilov/Asomiddin-Ochilov/README.md

-hello friend welcome to my github profile, i have information that interests you
+<h1>hello friend welcome to my github profile, i have information that interests you</h1>